300g of Cheddar - £2.50

 Preheat oven to 180°C/356°.

 Peel your butternut squash and cut it into cubes.
-Place in tray.
-Drizzle with olive oil, season with salt and pepper, and roast in oven for 25 minutes (until soft, not browning though).
+Place on a baking tray.
+Drizzle with olive oil, season with salt and pepper and roast for 25 minutes (until soft, not browning though).

-When butternut is ready, take 2/3 of it and add to a blender.
-Pour the milk into the blender, and blitx until smooth.
+When the squash is ready, take 2/3 of it and add to a blender.
+Pour the milk into the blender and blitz until smooth.

 Place a large saucepan on the heat.
-Add 4 tablespoons of olive oil, and a tablespoon and a half of flour.
+Add 4 tablespoons of olive oil and 1 1⁄2 tablespoons of flour.
 Whisk it together until the flour is absorbed by the oil.
-At this point, start gradually adding your blended butternut mix, whisking constantly.
-Once mixed in, add two heaped teaspoons of dijon mustard.
+Start gradually adding your blended butternut mix, whisking constantly.
+Once mixed in, add 2 heaped teaspoons of dijon mustard.

 Get your macaroni cooking in a separate pan.

-Into the butternut sauce, add 3 chopped sage leaves, and a small handful of chopped rosemary.
+Add 3 chopped sage leaves and a small handful of chopped rosemary to the butternut squash sauce.
 Mix them in.
-Then add the remaining third of the roasted cubed butternut.
+Add the remaining 1/3 of the roasted cubed butternut.

-Drain your macaroni, and then add it to the butternut squash pan.
+Drain your macaroni and add it to the butternut squash pan.
 Mix it all together.
-Cheese time.
-Add all the cheese, saving enough to spinkle over the macaroni before going in the oven,
+Add the cheese, saving enough to sprinkle over the macaroni before putting it in the oven,

-Place under the grilled for 3-4 minutes, keeping an eye on it so the cheese doesn't burn.
+Place under the grill for 3-4 minutes.
+Keep an eye on it, you don’t want the cheese to burn.

 When the cheese is nicely browned, remove the dish from the oven.
-Dole up and tuck in!
+Dole out and tuck in!
 Enjoy mob!